broadinstitute/firecloud-ui/CONTRIBUTING.md

 We do not strictly adhere to the guide's suggestion to keep functions under 10 lines of code.
 In general, however, shorter functions are preferred.

+### Naming

+React component names are camel-cased, starting with a capital letter: `[comps/Button]`

+Methods on components are kebab-cased, and "private" (although this is technically unenforced) methods start with a dash: `:-create-dropdown-ref-handler`

+Native cljs methods and structures are kebab-cased: `(common/render-info-box)`

+Method and function names should always be verbs, and structures should be nouns.

 ## React Conventions

 ### Styles